ray-project/ray/doc/source/ray-observability/user-guides/cli-sdk.rst

     .. tab-item:: Kubernetes

         Execute a command on the cluster using ``kubectl exec`` and the configured RayCluster name.
-We will use the Service targeting the Ray head pod to execute a CLI command on the cluster.
+Ray uses the Service targeting the Ray head pod to execute a CLI command on the cluster.

         .. code-block:: shell